John Henry Hobart: Ministry

 Bishop Hobart supported the High Church Movement within the Episcopal Church.
 A predecessor of the Anglo-Catholic Movement deriving from the Oxford Movement in the 1830s and 40s, the High Church movement, like the Anglo-Catholic, stressed continuity with the pre-Protestant Reformation church, while at the same time strongly opposed certain Roman Catholic doctrines.
 The movement emphasized the Apostolic Succession and Anglican Covenantal Theology.
 In contrast to the later Anglo-Catholic movement, Hobart's High Churchmanship did not have a significant liturgical character.
 Hobart emphasized the significance of baptism and apostolic succession, and how the apostolic succession affected Episcopal ecumenical relationships and ministry with "non-apostolic" churches.
 The seminary became a center for the High Church Movement and later for the Oxford Movement in America.
 Through General Seminary, Hobart in particular influenced two future bishops: Benjamin Onderdonk and Jackson Kemper.

-Hobart also opposed the American Bible Society, perhaps part of his strong opposition to dissenting churches.
+Hobart also opposed the American Bible Society, but was a founder in 1809 of the Bible and Common Prayer Book Society.
 In 1816 he published a pamphlet to dissuade Episcopalians from joining the new movement, which he thought the Protestant Episcopal Church had not the numerical or the financial strength to control.

 Instead, in 1818, to counterbalance the Bible Society's influence and especially of Scott's Commentaries, Hobart began to edit the Family Bible of the Society for Promoting Christian Knowledge.
 He also delivered episcopal charges to the clergy of Connecticut and New York entitled The Churchman (1819) and The High Churchman Vindicated (1826), in which Hobart accepted the label high churchman, explaining his principles to distinguish them from the corruptions of the Church of Rome and from the Errors of Certain Protestant Sects.

 By 1818, Hobart had also become convinced that an institution of higher education was needed in the western reaches of the state of New York.
 Though he had visited many areas as a bishop, he selected the small village of Geneva on Seneca Lake for his new outpost of learning.
 The site for the new Geneva College was selected in 1820, and the first building erected in 1822.
 Geneva College became Hobart Free College, later renamed Hobart College in 1852 in honor of its founder, and which became Hobart and William Smith Colleges.